thetarnav/solid-devtools/.changeset/big-turtles-compete.md

 ---

 Changes to the way roots and sub roots are handled.
-Now every sub root will track their own graph immediately, instead of being attached to parent tree.
+Now every sub root will track their own graph independently, instead of being attached to parent tree.

 Additionally the roots() and serializedRoots() signals were replaced with event emitter. (#108)